Adventure in the Galapagos!December 2–13, 2018

-December 3 You’ll fly from mainland Ecuador to the Baltra Island off of Santa Cruz.
-We’ll immediately take a charter flight to the relaxing and beautiful island of Isabela.
+December 3 You’ll fly from mainland Ecuador to Baltra Island off of Santa Cruz.
+From there we’ll take a charter flight to the relaxing and beautiful island of Isabela.

 December 6 Take an optional hike to the world’s 2nd largest volcano caldera, Sierra Negra.